AntonHDo/AntonHDo/README.md

 </div>

-## I'm a recent graduate from App Academy and survived!
+## I'm a graduate from App Academy

 - 🔭 I’m currently working on refactoring projects
 - 🌱 I’m currently learning to represent myself along with my brand